sonyasha/chromedriver-heroku/README.md

+App is using Selenium chromedriver and Mongolab database, successfully deployed to Heroku.

+Below are the steps:

 # Mission to Mars

-In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The following outlines what you need to do.
+The goal is to build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

-## Step 1 - Scraping

-Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

-* Create a Jupyter Notebook file called `mission_to_mars.ipynb` and use this to complete all of your scraping and analysis tasks.
-The following outlines what you need to scrape.

 ### NASA Mars News